jfabello/gc-platform-api-client/docs/classes/learning-api.md

 - [`postLearningModulePublish`](#postlearningmodulepublish) - Publish a Learning module
 - [`postLearningModules`](#postlearningmodules) - Create a new learning module
 - [`postLearningRulesQuery`](#postlearningrulesquery) - Get users for learning module rule
+- [`postLearningScheduleslotsJobs`](#postlearningscheduleslotsjobs) - Start job to retrieve slots where a learning activity can be scheduled.
 - [`postLearningScheduleslotsQuery`](#postlearningscheduleslotsquery) - Get list of possible slots where a learning activity can be scheduled.
 - [`postLearningScorm`](#postlearningscorm) - Create a SCORM package upload request
 - [`putLearningModule`](#putlearningmodule) - Update a learning module